PPE Banner 1A

 • PE4XXX/PE4XXXHM courses (20 units) [See Note (h)]

-Note (a): A maximum of 10 units of PE-recognized/EC-recognized/PS-recognized/PH-recognized courses may be used to fulfil the requirements of Major courses (Disciplinary and Interdisciplinary).
+Note (a): A maximum of 12 units of PE-recognized/EC-recognized/PS-recognized/PH-recognized courses may be used to fulfil the requirements of Major courses (Disciplinary and Interdisciplinary).
+No more than 8 units each of PH/PS/EC/PE coded requirements can be replaced by recognized courses (for example, no more than 8 units of PH coded requirements can be replaced by PH-recognized courses).
 For undergraduate courses, the recognised course must be of the same level and discipline as the course it is replacing.
 No more than one PH-recognized/PS-recognized/EC-recognised course may be counted towards any PH/PS/EC 4000-level requirement.

 Note (b): PPE XDP students must read at least one of the following courses: PS2249 Government and Politics of Singapore, PS2244 Public Administration in Singapore, and PS3249 Singapore’s Foreign Policy among the PS Electives.

-Note (d): PPE-XDP students are not exempted from the General Education Singapore Studies requirement, even though they do not need to read HSS1000 under CHS Common Curriculum.
-PPE-XDP students belonging to another special program where they are exempted from any of the General Education or College of Humanities and Sciences common curriculum courses list here will inherit the same exemptions.
+Note (d): PPE-XDP students belonging to a special program (e.g., University Scholars Program) where they are exempted from any of the General Education or College of Humanities and Sciences common curriculum courses list here will inherit the same exemptions.

 Note (h): PPE-XDP students who write the Honours Thesis for PPE will do so in any one of the three departments using the appropriate PE-coded course (PE4401P/S/E/HM) following the department of the main supervisor.
 They may also seek co-supervision from the other two departments if appropriate.
 The same applies to the Research Internship Project (PE4408P/PE4408S/PE4408E/HM), which is a Thesis equivalent.
 PPE-XDP students will be expected to work on thesis projects that approach their topic from more than one disciplinary angle, using the range of intellectual tools they have learned in the programme.
 Note that the PE coded Independent Study course and the Honours Thesis/Research Internship Project preclude each another.